 b.
 Shared IP Address: (HA configurations only).
 Enter the same IP address on the active and standby appliance.
 This address is transferred from the active to the standby appliance if a failover occurs.

 The Shared IP address and the Eth0 IP address should be on the same subnet.
 Eth0 and Eth1 can be on separate subnets.
-See Understanding IP Addresses on the Cisco PAM Server, page 4-4 for more information.
+See Understanding IP Addresses on the Cisco PAM Server for more information.

-Note Enter a Shared IP Address if you plan to install a Standby server in the future, even if installing only the Active server now.
+Note Enter a Shared IP Address if you are planning to install a Standby server in future, even if installing only the Active server now.
 This allows successful HA backups when the Standby server is installed.

 c.
 Transport Port: The default value is 8020.
 Enter the same number on the active and standby appliances.